 Legalisation is the official confirmation that a signature, seal or stamp on a UK public document is genuine.
-Legalisation is often required by foreign authorities before they will allow a UK document to be used for official purposes in their country; legalisation does not certify the authenticity of a document or give Foreign & Commonwealth Office approval of its content.
+Legalisation is often required by foreign authorities before they will allow a UK document to be used for official purposes in their country; legalisation does not certify the authenticity of a document or give Foreign, Commonwealth & Development Office approval of its content.

 If you do send documents to the Legalisation Office, please ensure that registered post is used to and from the UK.